Bradie-Hawksworth/p5-ClassExploration/README.md

-## Task - Implement something as a class.!
+## Task - Implement something as a class!
 Take some time to think about something, what properties does it have?
 What functionality does it have?

 Provide a description of your class below.